-Integrated Community Health Partnership (ICHP) was formed in 2011 to position southern Colorado healthcare providers to meet the demands of healthcare reform.
+Integrated Community Health Partners (ICHP) was formed in 2011 to position southern Colorado healthcare providers to meet the demands of healthcare reform.
 ICHP includes SEMHS, the Federally Qualified Health Care clinics (FQHC’s) and other essential health providers that together form the “medical home” for area Medicaid residents.
 The State of Colorado has selected ICHP as the Regional Care Collaborative Organization (RCCO) for Region 4.

 Colorado Behavorial Health Council